orensho/thin-slack-bot/README.md

 # Deployment

-Your containerized Slack bot should be deployed on a workload to provide availability It is recommended to create a CI pipeline to automate deployment
+Your containerized Slack bot should be deployed on a workload to provide availability<br />
+It is recommended to create a CI pipeline to automate deployment